osequi/react-best-practices/thinking-in-react.md

 The knowledge distilled here comes from building their own Facebook and Instagram products.

-The document presents a different thought process about app development.
+The document presents a different thought process about app development:

 1. Introduces a new principle
 2. Shifts control to the front-end